-The world of recruitment can be a minefield.
+The world of tech recruitment can be a minefield.
 We work in it every day and are fully immersed in the industry, which makes it easy to forget that sometimes these terms can be confusing, especially if your business is just starting out.
 For startups it’s crucial that you hire the right people, but with the market so competitive and dog eat dog, it’s easier than ever to feel overwhelmed.

 If you’ve been exploring outsourcing recruitment for your business, you’ll probably have heard the terms “RPO” and “contingent recruitment” a lot.
 These are the two main types of a recruitment agency that you will find.
 But do you really understand what they mean?
 What’s the difference, and which is right for you?